Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 Google Analytics 4 - tracks who visits your site and what they do.
 Set up conversion events for form submissions, phone clicks and bookings.

 Google Search Console - shows what searches your site appears for and how often people click.
-This is the single most valuable free tool for SEO.
+This is the single most valuable free tool for SEO and our Google Search Console walkthrough shows you exactly how to read it.

 Call tracking (optional but valuable) - connects phone calls to the pages or campaigns that generated them.
 Particularly useful for trades and service businesses where calls are the primary conversion.

-If your current SEO provider can’t show you these numbers, that’s a red flag.
-More on that in our SEO red flags guide.
+If your current SEO provider can't show you these numbers, that's a red flag.
+More on those later in this guide.

 Not every page on your website matters equally for SEO.
 Some pages do most of the work.
 These are the ones to get right first.